Whitehall London: The 9 Best Reasons to Visit

 4 | The Cenotaph

-The Cenotaph is the centrepiece of Whitehall and is a poignant memorial that holds a deep significance in honouring the sacrifices of fallen servicemen and women.
+The Cenotaph is the centrepiece of Whitehall and a poignant memorial that honours the sacrifices of fallen servicemen and women.

-Designed by Sir Edwin Lutyens, this iconic structure stands in the centre of the road on Whitehall and serves as a focal point for national remembrance ceremonies.
+Designed by Sir Edwin Lutyens, this iconic structure stands at the centre of Whitehall and serves as a focal point for national remembrance ceremonies.

 The Cenotaph, meaning “empty tomb,” is a symbol of collective grief and gratitude for those who lost their lives in conflicts.